RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-mysql/README.md

 Target: <select the internet gateway you created>
 ```

-Press *Actions* -> *Edit subnet associations* and select the all the public subnets you created.
+Press *Actions* -> *Edit subnet associations* and select all of the public subnets you created.

 ### Create the Security Groups